 Crow from Yu-Gi-Oh!
 5D's, though it's only to assist his friends.
 Wants to prove to them that he doesn't want to be a 3rd wheel or a burden to them.

 Yuma from Yu-Gi-Oh!
 ZEXAL is season 1 Jaden all over again.
 And despite being the protagonist, he has the dueling skills of an amateur, and Astral has to guide him through a lot of his duels.

 In his defense, Yuma slowly becomes a better duelist over the course of the show.

 However his Idiot Hero tendencies rear their ugly heads when he doesn't tell anyone that Shingetsu is a Barian (Shingetsu asked Yuma to keep it a secret), which comes to bite him in the ass when Shingetsu turns out to be Vector and the fact that Yuma kept Shingetsu's true identity from Astral ruins Yuma's relationship with him.

 Natsu from Fairy Tail demonstrates many elements of this.
-In a semi-subversion, despite being a Hot-BloodedDeterminator, prone to causing extreme collateral damage and social obliviousness, he's perfectly capable of fighting intelligently and wins through unorthodox use of his abilities at least as often as through sheer power (of course, most Shonen protagonists are like this).
+In a semi-subversion, despite being a Hot-BloodedDeterminator, prone to causing extreme collateral damage and social obliviousness (the reader is lead to believe that its because he was raised by a dragon), he's perfectly capable of fighting intelligently and wins through unorthodox use of his abilities at least as often as through sheer power (of course, most Shonen protagonists are like this).